Some results concerning the representation theory of the algebra underlying loop quantum gravity: Discussion

 Next, we remark that Assumption \ref{ass2} precludes the possibility that the generalized divergences $\Delta_{S,f}$ \textit{are} given by functions which however \textit{are not} $L^2$.
 This case does not seem unnatural, so it might appear too restrictive to exclude it.
 Note however that admitting that case as well would mean that not all of $\cyl$ (especially not the constant functions) would be contained in the domains of the $\rep{E_{S,f}}$.
 On the other hand the cylindrical functions are the only ones we have direct control on, and removing some of them would most likely leave us with a set that is not dense anymore.
 Thus it would be extremely difficult to work with such more general representations.

 Also, we would like to make some remarks concerning Proposition \ref{pr3}: As we saw, it is simple to derive that result.
 It turns out to be much more difficult to actually come up with an example for a measure on $\abar$ fulfilling the condition, other then the AL-measure.
 All measures constructed so far, with the remarkable exception of the AL-measure, violate \eqref{eq6}.
-The interested reader is referred to \cite{2} for a closer investigation of this subject.
+The interested reader is referred to \cite{Sahlmann:2002xv} for a closer investigation of this subject.
 A class of representations that avoids this problem is the one obtained by using the AL-measure but having the $F_{S,f}$ real and not equal to zero.
 In such representations, the $\rep{E_{S,f}}$ have non vanishing expectation values.

-As the last remark showed, this note merely provides a starting point for the analysis of the representations of $\scripta$, and much more difficult and interesting problems remain to be tackled.
-Nevertheless, we hope that this note is a useful preparation for that task, and we would like to come back to some of the questions related to it in future publications. \\ \\ \\ {\bfseries Acknowledgements} \\ \\ It is a pleasure to thank Thomas Thiemann for numerous valuable discussions and suggestions concerning the present work.
+As the last remark showed, this paper merely provides a starting point for the analysis of the representations of $\scripta$, and much more difficult and interesting problems remain to be tackled.
+Some recent results in this direction can be found in \cite{Okolow:2003pk,Sahlmann:2003in,Lewandowski:2005jk,Varadarajan:2007dk,Dziendzikowski:2009rv}.
+The present work remains a useful preparation for many tasks related to algebra and representations in LQG. \\ \\ \\ {\bfseries Acknowledgments} \\ \\ It is a pleasure to thank Thomas Thiemann for numerous valuable discussions and suggestions concerning the present work.
 We are also grateful to Fotini Markopoulou for many very helpful discussions on conceptual issues in quantum gravity.
 Financial support from the Studienstiftung des Deutschen Volkes and the Max Planck-Institut f\"ur Gravitationsphysik are gratefully acknowledged.
+Part of this work was also supported by the Spanish MICINN project No.\ FIS2008-06078-C03-03.